 Today, Autodesk announced Maya LT, a streamlined 3D modeling tool targeted at independent and mobile game developers.
 The maker of AutoCAD and 3ds Max is looking to make a splash with developers by introducing a lower-cost version of its Maya software, but still keeping it equipped with powerful animation tools, including a skeleton generator with the capability to calculate inverse kinematics (using Autodesk HumanIK), and a viewport preview system to visualize models as they would appear in game with full lighting and texture effects.
+Just watching the video makes the software look like a lot of fun to play with, which seems like an important quality when building games.
 Read More

 The first rule of Fight Club, is you don't...
 Wait, that was Project Mayhem?
 Oh, and this one is Project Anarchy.
 So many great movie jokes ruined because somebody gave this thing the wrong name.
 Alright, let's just be serious for a minute.

 If you're a gamer, you've probably heard of a little company called Havok.
 You may have even heard of a few games using its Physics engine like Battlefield 3, BioShock (1 & 2), Assassin's Creed (all of 'em), Elder Scrolls V: Skyrim, and a few hundred more.
 Ok, maybe Havok isn't so small, but it is moving aggressively to take on smaller devices.
 Read More